ismcodes/mediapublic-server/site-layout.md

 flow of the media-public website.
 This document is intended to be understood by anyone who chooses to read it, and not just the designers of the site.

+###Site Objective

+The MediaPublic site strives to produce a single spot where anyone who is involved in, is passionate about, or uses public media can come to enjoy all of the work being done in the public space.
+Collaboration is hugely successful in other spaces/industries, and it is the MediaPublic team's believe that it should be successful in the public media space as well.

 ###Site Hierarchy

 ####/ ( index )